skills/introduction-to-github/README.md

 ### :keyboard: Activity: Your first branch

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. Navigate to the **Code** tab
+1. Navigate to the **Code** tab.
-1. Click **Branch: main** in the drop-down
+1. Click **Branch: main** in the drop-down.
-1. In the field, enter a name for your branch: `my-first-branch`
+1. In the field, enter a name for your branch: `my-first-branch`.
-1. Click **Create branch: my-first-branch** or press the <kbd>Enter</kbd> key to create your branch
+1. Click **Create branch: my-first-branch** or press the <kbd>Enter</kbd> key to create your branch.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>